clendson-goncalves/tasks-ai/README.md

 - Create, edit, complete, and delete tasks
 - Add and edit notes for tasks
+- New tasks appear at the top of the list for better visibility
 - AI-powered task enhancement with one click
 - Filter tasks by status (all, completed, pending)
 - Track completion progress with a visual progress bar